FreshSupaSulley/CensorCraft/README.md

 This is a multi-project gradle build:

 - [forge](./forge)
-Forge mod source.
-Depends on all other subprojects.
+Forge-specific code.
 - [common](./common)
-The non-forge specific code of the mod.
-Mainly keeping it out of forge just in case that one day we want to support different mod loaders (unlikely).
+The meat of the mod, no modloader code.
 - [api](./api)
-The CensorCraft API code, allowing you to hook into CensorCraft to create your own punishment types or messing with internal events.
+The CensorCraft API project, allowing you to hook into CensorCraft to create your own punishments or mess with internal events.

 # Contributing

-Please contribute (pull requests are encouraged)!
-Looking to support multiple mod loaders in the future by restructuring the gradle subprojects.
+Pull requests are encouraged!